 Employee theft is a significant concern for businesses, with serious financial and ethical implications.
 It occurs when staff members steal goods, money, or use company resources for personal gain.
 This type of theft can manifest in various forms, from small-scale pilfering of office supplies to large-scale embezzlement or fraud.
-Unfortunately, employee theft can go undetected for long periods, leading to substantial losses that can jeopardize the financial stability and integrity of a business.

 Highlights